khval/kittyTurbo.library/turboPlus_commands.md

 Scene Bank n

+    A command for a tiles / map system

 n=Scene Check(n,n)

+    A command for a tiles / map system

 n=Scene 16 Check(n,n)

+    A command for a tiles / map system

 Scene Change n,n,n

+    A command for a tiles / map system

 Scene 16 Change n,n,n

+    A command for a tiles / map system

 Scene 16 Draw n,n,n,n,n,n

+    A command for a tiles / map system

 Scene 16 Def n,n,n,n,n,n,n,n

+    A command for a tiles / map system

 Scene 16 Restore n

+    A command for a tiles / map system

 Scene 16 Limit n

+    A command for a tiles / map system

 n=Scene 32 Check(n,n)

+    A command for a tiles / map system

 Scene 32 Change n,n,n

+    A command for a tiles / map system

 Scene 32 Draw n,n,n,n,n,n

+    A command for a tiles / map system

 Scene 16 View n,n,n To n,n

+    A command for a tiles / map system

 Scene 32 View n,n,n To n,n

+    A command for a tiles / map system

 Scene 16 Do n,n

+    A command for a tiles / map system

 Scene 32 Do n,n

+    A command for a tiles / map system

 Scene 16 Top n,n

+    A command for a tiles / map system

 Scene 32 Top n,n

+    A command for a tiles / map system

 Scene 16 Bottom n,n

+    A command for a tiles / map system

 Scene 32 Bottom n,n

+    A command for a tiles / map system

 Scene 16 Left n,n

+    A command for a tiles / map system

 Scene 32 Left n,n

+    A command for a tiles / map system

 Scene 16 Right n,n

+    A command for a tiles / map system

 Scene 32 Right n,n

+    A command for a tiles / map system

 n=Scene X

+    A command for a tiles / map system

 n=Scene Y

+    A command for a tiles / map system

 Amos Pri n